-Got lots of Halloween Candy?
+Got lots of Halloween Candy laying around?
 Make these super fun Halloween Candy Cookie Bars!
-Homemade cookie dough mixed with chocolate and peanut butter candies are baked and then pressed with all your favorite candy bars – and spooky eyes!
+Homemade cookie dough mixed with chocolate and peanut butter candies are first baked and then pressed with all the best goodies and spooky eyes!
 Yields 18 bars.

 Seriously – How fun are these cookie bars?

 Halloween is tomorrow and we all are going to be up to our eyeballs (get it?) in candy amiright?
 Earlier this month, Pat and I made a trip to Costco and bought 4 packages of full-size candy bars to hand out.
 Only except we dipped into them that same weekend and all the Reese’s peanut butter cups are now gone and the KitKat bars are almost gone as well. #nowillpower